CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/00-explore-foundry.md

     In the late 1970s, Microsoft grew by supplying programming languages to multiple hardware vendors, then relocated to the Seattle area in 1979.
 A pivotal moment came in 1980 when Microsoft partnered with IBM to provide an operating system for the IBM PC, leading to MS‑DOS and establishing the company’s dominance in personal computing.
 Gates guided the company’s long-term strategy as CEO, while Allen contributed key technical vision in its early years, setting Microsoft on a path that would reshape the software industry.
     ```
+1. Review the response.

     ![](./media/mod01-p2t1p36(5).png)

+    The agent is able to use natural language processing techniques to perform common text analysis tasks, like summarizing articles or extracting key information.

 ### Task 6.3: Explore AI speech (Read Only)